scipy-conference/scipy_proceedings/papers/shujie_fan/shujie_fan.rst

 ------------------------------------------------
-A Numerical Perspective to Terraforming a Desert
+PMDA - Parallel Molecular Dynamics Analysis
 ------------------------------------------------

 .. class:: abstract

 PMDA is a Python library that provides parallel analysis algorithms based on MDAnalysis.
-With a simple map-reduce scheme from Dask library, PMDA provides pre-defined analysis tasks and a common interface to create user-defined analysis taks.
+With a simple split-apply-combine scheme from Dask library, PMDA provides pre-defined analysis tasks and a common interface to create user-defined analysis taks.
 Although still in alpha stage, it is already used on resources ranging from multi-core laptops to XSEDE supercomputers to speed up analysis of molecular dynamics trajectories.

 .. class:: keywords